About Experience OPXIS The Diary Platforms Services Speaking Connect

 BS Computer Engineering

-MAPUA University, Manila
+MAPÚA University, Manila

 Graduate Studies (Partial)

-Master of Technology Mgmt, UP Diliman · MBA, De La Salle University
+MTM, UP Diliman · MBA, De La Salle University

 Published Researcher